 Summary

-Suicide refers to the act of intentionally ending one's own life.
-If that action fails, it is called a suicide attempt.
-Suicide and suicide attempts are more broadly considered suicidal behavior.
-By definition, suicidal behavior requires both general thoughts about suicide and concrete, deliberate plans to act upon those ideas (suicidal ideation).
-While suicidal ideation can precede suicide and, therefore, should be investigated thoroughly, it often occurs independently of any suicidal behavior.
-While attempted suicide is more common in women, completed suicide is significantly more common in men.
+Suicide is the act of intentionally ending one's own life.
+If this action does not have a fatal outcome, it is called a suicide attempt.
+Thoughts of wanting to die, or a preoccupation with suicide, is referred to as suicidal ideation, which can involve concrete plans and suicidal intent (active suicidal ideation).
+Suicide is significantly more common in men than women, while the rate of attempted suicide is higher in women.
+Many factors increase the risk of suicide, most importantly, a history of previous suicide attempts.
 Suicidal ideation is often associated with psychiatric illness (e.g., major depressive disorder, bipolar disorder).
-The most important diagnostic step is the evaluation of possible suicidal ideation and prior suicide attempts.
+The most important diagnostic step is the evaluation of suicidal ideation and the risk of suicide.
 Acute management is focused on stabilization and preventing imminent acts of suicide (e.g., by admitting the patient to a psychiatric institution).
-After there is no longer an immediate risk of self-harm, underlying conditions and risk factors must be addressed (e.g., with treatment with antidepressants).
-Frequent follow-ups beginning soon after initial treatment are vital for preventing the recurrence of suicidal behavior.
+Once there is no longer an immediate risk of self-harm, underlying conditions and risk factors must be addressed (e.g., with treatment with antidepressants).

 - Suicide: the act of intentionally ending one's own life

-- Suicide attempt: a potentially injurious behavior intended to end one's own life that does not result in a lethal outcome
+- Suicide attempt: : a potentially injurious behavior intended to end one's own life that does not have a fatal outcome

 -